rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### Migration Framework Setup

-1. **Download the migration source code from [Github repository](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples) to local machine** :
+1. **Download the migration source code from [Github repository](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples) to local machine**:

 ![image](https://user-images.githubusercontent.com/62351942/78950970-50058700-7a85-11ea-9485-9cd605b1e0fe.png)

-**Note** : To avoid security warning error --> Right click on the zip folder downloaded --> Goto --> properties --> General --> Check unblock option under security section.
-Unzip and extract the folder .
+**Note**: To avoid security warning error --> Right click on the zip folder downloaded --> Go to --> Properties --> General --> Check unblock option under security section.
+Unzip and extract the folder.

-The folder will contain below listed contents under src :
+The folder will contain below listed contents under **src**:

 ![image](https://user-images.githubusercontent.com/62351942/78948773-4debfa00-7a7e-11ea-952a-52071e5924c4.png)

-* **Configuration** : This folder will have the configuration file [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Configuration/IncrementalLoadConfig.json) and all the details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.
+* **Configuration**: This folder will have the configuration file [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Configuration/IncrementalLoadConfig.json) and all the details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.

-* **Migration** : Contains the json files , templates to create dynamic data factory pipeline and copy the data from Gen1 to Gen2.
+* **Migration**: Contains the json files, templates to create dynamic data factory pipeline and copy the data from Gen1 to Gen2.

-* **Validation** : Contains the powershell scripts which will read the Gen1 and Gen2 data and validate it post migration to generate migration report.
+* **Validation**: Contains the PowerShell scripts which will read the Gen1 and Gen2 data and validate it post migration to generate post migration report.

-* **[StartIncrementalLoadMigration](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadMigration.ps1)** : Script to invoke the migration activity by creating increment pipeline in the data factory.
+* **[StartIncrementalLoadMigration](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadMigration.ps1)**: Script to invoke the migration activity by creating increment pipeline in the data factory.

 * **[StartIncrementalLoadValidation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartIncrementalLoadValidation.ps1)** : The script to invoke the Validation process to compare the data between Gen1 and Gen2 post migration to generate logs in the output folder under Validation.

- **Note**: DataSimulation folder contains the sample data generation scripts used to simulate the data for testing the framework.
-The  [Full load Migration and Validation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartFullLoadMigrationAndValidation.ps1) script is to migrate the full data load from Gen1 to Gen2.
+ **Note**: The [Full load Migration and Validation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/StartFullLoadMigrationAndValidation.ps1) script is to migrate the full data load from Gen1 to Gen2.

- 2. **Set up the Configuration file to connect to azure data factory** :
+ 2. **Set up the Configuration file to connect to azure data factory**:

-* **Important Prerequisite** : Make an entry of Gen2 connection string in the key vault as shown below :
+* **Important Prerequisite**: Make an entry of Gen2 connection string in the key vault as shown below :

 ![image](https://user-images.githubusercontent.com/62353482/78953831-f1dda180-7a8e-11ea-82e9-07aa66fd2856.png)